 Look at it carefully, because often the underlying desire or expectation is something you don't expect.
-You've got all the good reasons for not giving in and yet somehow a part of the mind still wants to go with it.
-That means that there's a hidden agenda.
-You need to question it, you need to thwart it, to make it confess what its demands and expectations are.
+You've got all the reasons for not giving in and yet somehow there's a part of the mind that still wants to go with it.
+That means that it's got a hidden agenda.
+You need to question it, you need to thwart it, to make it confess what its demands and exceptions are.

-Now, while you're holding it at bay, it'll say, "You're going to give in at some point anyhow, so why don't you just give in now and get it over with?"
+Now, while you're holding it at bay, it will say, "You're going to give in at some point anyhow so why don't you just give in now?"

 Don't believe it.
 And don't be scared by its threats to keep coming back.
-When you hold it at bay, expect that it will keep coming back, coming back, and coming back.
-But each time it comes back, it'll come back with something slightly different, and at some point it's going to slip.
+When you hold it at bay, expect that it will keep coming back, coming back and coming back.
+But each time it comes back, it will come back with something slightly different, and at some point it's going to slip.
 It's going to give you its real reasons.
-You'll recognize them: "Oh, that's what I thought I was going to get out of that desire."
+You'll recognize them: "Oh, that's what I thought I was going to get out of that."